-Energy assessments should currently set out consideration of each renewable energy technology in Policy 5.7 of the London Plan 2011.
-All technologies listed in the London Plan 4A.7 of the London Plan 2008 are considered potentially technically feasible in the Local Authority of Ealing.
+Energy assessments should set out consideration of each renewable energy14 technology in Policy 5.7 of the London Plan 2011.
+All technologies listed in paragraph 5.42 of the London Plan 2011 are considered potentially technically feasible in the London Borough of Ealing.
+Within the main body of the energy assessment, detailed site specific analysis should only be provided for those renewable energy technologies considered feasible.
+Site specific analysis and justification for those technologies not considered feasible should be included in Appendix.

-Demonstration and estimation of energy and CO_2 reduction through use of renewable energy technologies12.